debezium/debezium-examples/kinesis/README.md

 ### Starting the MySQL Source Database

-We will start a pre-populated MySQL database that is the same as used by the Debezium [tutorial](http://debezium.io/docs/tutorial/).
+We will start a pre-populated MySQL database that is the same as used by the Debezium [tutorial](http://debezium.io/docs/tutorial/):

 ```
-mvn docker:run
+docker run -it --rm --name mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=debezium -e MYSQL_USER=mysqluser -e MYSQL_PASSWORD=mysqlpw debezium/example-mysql:0.8
 ```

 ### Preparing the CLI environment

 It is assumed that you have already executed `aws configure` as described in AWS CLI [getting started](https://github.com/aws/aws-cli#getting-started) guide.

-### Create the Kinesis Stream
+### Creating the Kinesis Stream

 ```
 aws kinesis create-stream --stream-name kinesis.inventory.customers --shard-count 1